On Quantum Sobolev Inequalities: Notations, basic properties and results.

 \subsection{Quantum Besov spaces}

 More generally, one can also consider the quantum analogue of Besov spaces by defining for example for $s\in(0,2)$,

 They are in particular natural when considering the maximal regularity of projection operators~\cite{lafleche_optimal_2023}.
 Since $\sfT_z$ preserves the Schatten norm, one can replace $\sfT_{2z}\op+\op-2\sfT_z\op$ by $\sfT_z\op+\sfT_{-z}\op-2\op$.
 As in the classical case, one can find a Littlewood--Paley decomposition of these spaces (see Section~\ref{sec:Littlewood-Paley}), using the semiclassical convolution product presented in Section~\ref{sec:semiclassical_convolution}.
 This gives an easy generalization of these spaces to other orders, up to the equivalence of norms, and proves the ordering of Besov spaces with respect to the third index (Corollary~\ref{cor:besov_inclusions}), the comparison of Besov spaces of order~$0$ with Schatten norms (Corollary~\ref{cor:besov_vs_schatten}) and Sobolev's inequalities for Besov spaces (Corollary~\ref{cor:besov_Sobolev_ineq}).
-When $s\in(0,1)$, the norms $\dot{\cW}^{s,p}$ and $\dot{\cB}^{s,p}$ are equivalent independently of $\hbar$.
-From the above given definition, it follows directly from the triangle inequality that $\gamma_{s,p}^{1/p} \Nrm{\op}{\dot{\cB}^s_{p,p}} \leq 2 \Nrm{\op}{\dot{\cW}^{s,p}}$.
-It is not difficult to get an inequality in the other direction using the well-known formula $\sfT_z-1 = \frac{1}{2}\(\sfT_{2z}-1\) - \frac{1}{2}\(\sfT_{2z}+1-2\sfT_z\)$.
-This yields
+When $s\in(0,1)$, the norms $\dot{\cW}^{s,p}$ and $\dot{\cB}^s_{p,p}$ are equivalent independently of $\hbar$.

+In the particular case when $p=2$, due to the fact that the Wigner transform is an isomorphism from $\L^2$ to $L^2(\Rdd)$, these spaces are just the classical Besov spaces for the Wigner transform, i.e.

+As in the classical case, Besov spaces are intermediate spaces between Sobolev spaces.
+In particular, the inequality in the next proposition is reminiscent of the possible definition of classical Besov spaces as real interpolation of Sobolev spaces.